Wednesday, 13 December 2023

 Auschwitz is definitely worth a visit if you get the opportunity.
 Those who do not remember the past are condemned to repeat it.

-We headed back to Krakow, and I quickly dropped by Chalka for their famous challah bread, and doughtnuts from Dobra Paczkarnia.
+We headed back to Krakow, and I quickly dropped by Chalka to get their famous challah bread, and doughtnuts from Dobra Paczkarnia.

 Then headed for lunch at Napnap cafe.
 Specifically came here because the Highlander breakfast looked SO GOOD.
 Oh and it was a beautiful day with clear skies too.